 Like live resin products, Delta 8 THC has made a name for itself in recent years and has only become more and more widespread on the market.
 This has led to confusion as to what Delta 8 really is, and what it is not.

 In simple words, Delta 8 is a form of THC, similar to but distinct from the Delta 9 THC that we are all used to.
-When cannabis experiences decarboxylation and its active ingredients activate into forms that can express their unique effects in the human brain.
+When cannabis undergoes decarboxylation, its active ingredients activate into forms that can express their unique effects in the human brain.

-Since it doesn’t appear in live cannabis plants in nature, it’s impossible to really isolate Delta 8’s effects without making a special Delta 8 THC concentrate.
+Since it naturally exists in minute amounts cannabis plants, it’s difficult to isolate Delta 8 without making a special Delta 8 THC concentrate.

 Live Resin vs Delta 8

-We can answer this latter question pretty directly by comparing the two across the key indicators of potency and quality that matter: terpene levels and THC content.
+We can answer the latter directly by comparing the two across the key indicators of potency and quality that matter: terpene levels and THC content.

 Terpenes are an incredibly important and sadly often overlooked aspect of cannabis consumption.
 The right terpene balance is crucial for each strain’s unique properties to unfold.
 This includes taste, aroma, and mental and psychoactive properties due to the entourage effect.